hashicorp/terraform-provider-aws/website/docs/r/wafv2_rule_group.html.markdown

 The `body` block supports the following arguments:

-* `oversize_handling` - (Optional) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
+* `oversize_handling` - (Required) Oversize handling tells AWS WAF what to do with a web request when the request component that the rule inspects is over the limits.
 Valid values include the following: `CONTINUE`, `MATCH`, `NO_MATCH`.
 See the AWS [documentation](https://docs.aws.amazon.com/waf/latest/developerguide/waf-rule-statement-oversize-handling.html) for more information.

 ### Headers